shadow855/task-management-frontend/README.md

 In the root project directory, you can run:
 ### `npm start` to run the backend.

-Move to frontend directory using cd frontend command in your root path of (Pull Code) folder, and run frontend using->
+Move to frontend directory using cd frontend command in  root project directory, and run frontend using->
 ### `npm start`